seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **FRIAR LAURENCE**
 Benedicite!
 What early tongue so sweet saluteth me?
-Young son, it argues a distemper’d head
+Young son, it argues a distemper'd head
 So soon to bid good morrow to thy bed:
-Care keeps his watch in every old man’s eye,
+Care keeps his watch in every old man's eye,
 And where care lodges, sleep will never lie;
-But where unbruised youth with unstuff’d brain
+But where unbruised youth with unstuff'd brain
 Doth couch his limbs, there golden sleep doth reign:
 Therefore thy earliness doth me assure
 Thou art up-roused by some distemperature;